jelhub/scimgateway/README.md

 Note, groups should be capability attribute (updated when account is synchronized with template):
 advanced options - **Synchronized** = enabled (toggled on)

+## Methods

+### exploreUsers

+	scimgateway.on('exploreUsers', function (baseEntity, startIndex, count, callback) {
+	    var ret = {
+	        "Resources": [],
+	        "totalResults": null
+	    };
+		...
+		callback(null, ret);
+	});

+* baseEntity = Optional for multi tenant or multi endpoint support (defined in base url e.g. `<baseurl>/client1` gives baseEntity=client1)
+* startIndex = Pagination - The 1-based index of the first result in the current set of search results
+* count = Pagination - Number of elements to be returned in the current set of search results
+* callback(error, ret):
+  ret.Resources = array filled with objects containing userName and id (userName and id set to the same value) e.g [{"userName":"bjensen","id":"bjensen"}, "userName":"jsmith","id":"jsmith"}]
+   ret.totalResults = if supporting pagination attribute should be set to the total numbers of elements (users) at the endpoint else set to null

+### exploreGroups

+	scimgateway.on('exploreGroups', function (baseEntity, startIndex, count, callback) {
+	    var ret = {
+	        "Resources": [],
+	        "totalResults": null
+	    };
+		...
+		callback(null, ret);
+	});

+* callback(error, ret):
+  ret.Resources = array filled with objects containing group displayName and id (displayName and id set to the same value) e.g [{"displayName":"Admins","id":"Admins"}, "displayName":"Employees","id":"Employees"}]
+   ret.totalResults = if supporting pagination attribute should be set to the total numbers of elements (groups) at the endpoint else set to null

+### getUser

+	scimgateway.on('getUser', function (baseEntity, userName, attributes, callback) {
+		...
+		callback(error, userObj);
+	});

+* userName = user id (eg. bjensen)
+* attributes = scim attributes to be returned in callback.
+If no attributes defined, all should will be returned.
+* callback(error, userObj): userObj containing scim userattributes/values
+eg:
+{"id":"bjensen","name":{"formatted":"Ms. Barbara J Jensen III","familyName":"Jensen","givenName":"Barbara"}}

+Note, CA Provisioning use two types of "getUser"
+1. Check if user exist: attributes=userName and/or id
+2. Retrive user: attributes=list of all attributes

+### createUser

+	scimgateway.on('createUser', function (baseEntity, userObj, callback) {
+		...
+		callback(error);
+	});

+* userObj = user object containing userattributes according to scim standard
+Note, multi-value attributes excluding user attribute 'groups' are customized from array to object based on type
+* callback(error): null if OK, else error object

+### deleteUser

+	scimgateway.on('deleteUser', function (baseEntity, id, callback) {
+		...
+		callback(error);
+	});

+* id = user id to be deleted
+* callback(error): null if OK, else error object

+### modifyUser

+	scimgateway.on('modifyUser', function (baseEntity, id, attrObj, callback) {
+		...
+		callback(error);
+	});

+* id = user id
+* attrObj = object containing userattributes to be modified according to scim standard
+Note, multi-value attributes excluding user attribute 'groups' are customized from array to object based on type
+* callback(error): null if OK, else error object

+### getGroup

+	scimgateway.on('getGroup', function (baseEntity, displayName, attributes, callback) {
+		...
+		callback(error, retObj);
+	});

+* displayName = group name
+* attributes  = scim attributes to be returned in callback (displayName and members is mandatory)
+* callback(error, retObj): retObj containing group displayName and id (+ members if using default "users are member of group")

+	eg. using default "users are member of group":
+{"displayName":"Admins","id":"Admins","members":[{"value":"bjensen","display":"bjensen"]}

+	eg. using "groups are member of user":
+{"displayName":"Admins","id":"Admins"}

+	If we do not support groups, callback(null, null)

+### getGroupMembers

+	scimgateway.on('getGroupMembers', function (baseEntity, id, attributes, startIndex, count, callback) {
+	    var ret = {
+    	    "Resources": [],
+    	    "totalResults": null
+    	};
+		...
+		callback(error, ret);
+	});

+Retrieve all users for a spesific group WHEN **"user member of group"**.
+This setting is CA IM default scim endpoint configuration.
+This means Group having multivalue attribute members containing userName.

+* id = user id (eg. bjensen)
+* attributes = attributes to be returned in callback (we only return the name of groups - displayName and current user as member)
+* startIndex = Pagination - The 1-based index of the first result in the current set of search results
+* count = Pagination - Number of elements to be returned in the current set of search results
+* callback(error, ret):
+ret.Resources = array to be filled with objects containing groups with current user as member
+e.g [{"displayName":"Admins","members": [{ "value": bjensen}]}, {"displayName":"Employees", "members": [{ "value": bjensen}]}]

+	ret.totalResults = if supporting pagination attribute should be set to the total numbers of elements (group members) at the endpoint else set to null

+	If we do not support groups (or "user member of group"), callback(null, [])

+### getGroupUsers

+	scimgateway.on('getGroupUsers', function (baseEntity, groupName, attributes, callback) {
+    	var arrRet = [];
+		...
+    	callback(error, arrRet);
+	});

+Retrieve all users for a spesific group WHEN **"group member of user"**.
+This means user having multivalue attribute groups containing value GroupName

+* groupName = group name (eg. UserGroup-1)
+* attributes = scim attributes to be returned in callback
+* callback(error, arrRet): arrRet = array containing the userName's'
+	eg: [{"userName", "bjensen"}, {"userName", "jsmith"}]

+	If we do not support groups (or "group member of user"), callback(null, [])

+### createGroup
+	scimgateway.on('createGroup', function (baseEntity, groupObj, callback) {
+		...
+	    return callback(error);
+	});

+* groupObj = group object containing groupattributes according to scim standard
+groupObj.displayName contains the group name to be created
+* callback(error): null if OK, else error object

+### modifyGroupMembers

+	scimgateway.on('modifyGroupMembers', function (baseEntity, id, members, callback) {
+		...
+	    return callback(error);
+	});

+* id = group name (eg. Admins)
+* members = array of objects containing groupmembers modifications
+eg: {"value":"bjensen"},{"operation":"delete","value":"jsmith"}
+(adding bjensen and deliting jsmith from group)
+* callback(error): null if OK, else error object
+If we do not support groups, callback(null)

 ## Known limitations

 * Installation gives error messages related to the module soap optional dependency to 'ursa' that also includes 'node-gyp'.
 These error messages can be ingnored unless soap WSSecurityCert functionality is needed in custom plugin code.